tsvetan-ganev/uni-spring-boot-rest/README.md

 2. Database with the name `springdb` created.

 ### Steps
+1. Install Maven.
-1. Install dependencies with Maven: `./mvnw clean install`.
+2. Install dependencies with Maven: `mvn clean install`.
-2. Run the application `./mvnw spring-boot:run`.
+3. Run the application `mvn spring-boot:run`.

 The application will listen on port *9000*.